 “I saw them and said I wouldn’t leave without the puppies.”
 He didn’t!
 He bought them both for approximately $1,100 each and said he wasn’t overly surprised at the cost.
 “I purchased both dogs on interest-free finance deals, so we only had to pay a minimal outlay each month.”

 He didn’t organise a monthly budget but knew he could manage the ongoing repayments.
-He also admits that the other upfront costs he hadn’t budgeted for, ie vaccinations, desexing, food and bedding, was quite a shock.
+He also admits that the other upfront costs he hadn’t budgeted for, ie vaccinations, desexing, food and bedding, were quite a shock.
 “It’s easy to get carried away spoiling them, and after paying back their finance, I now spend between $20 and $55 a week on them, depending on whether or not toys or dog treats are on sale”.

-Mark’s advice for would-be pet owners?
+Matt’s advice for would-be pet owners?
 “Know how much you can afford, and only get a pet if you can manage it.”
 There are ways you can save by looking into interest-free finance deals and also pet care plans through vets.

-For Matt, “You can’t really put a price on the unconditional love you get from a dog… If you can’t afford vets, you can’t afford pets” he said.
+For Matt, “You can’t really put a price on the unconditional love you get from a dog… If you can’t afford vets, you can’t afford pets,” he said.

 Pet insurance is optional.
 It is worth noting that vet treatments can be quite expensive, and insurance can help cover you from more substantial expense down the track.
 However, you need to evaluate the premium, the exclusions in the policy and the coverage on offer before you purchase the plan.

 Pet insurance policies typically cover the following:

 - Accident only: This policy covers vet expenses in case your pet has an accident.
 The monthly premium ranges from about $17 to $37 per month.

 - Accident and illness: This policy covers vet expenses for accidents and illnesses.
 The monthly premium will usually range from $30 to $55.